florianjehn/Societal_Collapse/_posts/2023-08-12-most_published.md

 Turning to a particular concern regarding a lack of representation of women (1 out of 25) in the list.
 It's unclear what precisely underlies this issue and how we can address it, but it's undoubtedly a problem.
 We need to improve this situation.
 The community should take steps to make it more welcoming and supportive for women to participate, persist, and excel.
 For instance, initiatives like mentoring programs specifically aimed at women in the context of existential risks could be a good option here.

+# How to cite
+Jehn, F. U. (2023, August 12).
+The 25 researchers who have published the largest number of academic articles on existential risk.
+Existential Crunch. [https://doi.org/10.59350/j4gxm-1bm60](https://doi.org/10.59350/j4gxm-1bm60)